Introduction to Architecture for High School Students Online

 Students who wish to enroll in the Introduction to Architecture program are not required to have specific skills beyond basic math and general computer literacy.

-All programs are full-time, 9:30 a.m. to 4:00 p.m.
-Attendance at class meetings is mandatory and students should expect to spend time outside of class developing their projects.
-Students will have access to the studio at The Cooper Union until 6:30pm.
+All programs are full-time and conducted on a synchronous schedule, Monday through Friday, 11AM-2PM EST. Daily tutorial and desk-critique session times will be assigned to either 9AM-11AM EST or 2PM-4PM EST to accommodate time zone differences.
+Attendance at virtual class meetings is mandatory and students should expect to spend time outside of class developing their projects.
+Students will not have access to the studio at The Cooper Union and are encouraged to organize their working space in a manner that is conducive to learning.
 Full participation is necessary to remain enrolled in the program.
 Students with 3 unexcused absences will be automatically dismissed from the program.
 In the event that a student is dismissed due to 3 or more unexcused absences, he/she will not be refunded for payment of the program.

 The Introduction to Architecture program culminates in a portfolio that can potentially be used for applying to an undergraduate degree program in architecture.

-• I am an international student.
-May I apply to the Summer Programs?
+I am an international student.
+May I apply to the Summer Programs offered Online?

 Scholarships and Financial Aid are not available for the Summer Programs in the School of Architecture.